hfisser/S2.IcebergArea/README.md

 # S2.IcebergArea
-Detect icebergs and sea ice floes in Sentinel-2 data, delineate their above-waterline area, and distinguish icebergs from sea ice.
+Detect icebergs and sea ice floes in Sentinel-2 data, delineate their above-waterline area, and distinguish icebergs and sea ice floes.

 ### Citation
 Publication..